 THE KOL NEFESH REFUGEE PROJECT

 The Kol Nefesh Refugee Project is the brainchild of KN member Cheryl Sklan, who had an epiphany when a refugee being interviewed on a news programme mentioned that he had never been to a British person's home.
 Cheryl thought, "I'm British, and I have a home.
 Why not invite a refugee?"
-Cheryl turned to fellow KN member Tanya Novick, who is active with the Barnet Refugee Service (BRS, www.b-r-s.org.uk).
-Tanya spoke to some of the BRS's clients, who were delighted to be invited.
+Cheryl turned to fellow KN member Tanya Novick, who is active with New Citizens' Gateway (formerly the Barnet Refugee Service; www.ncgateway.org.uk).
+Tanya spoke to some of the organisation's clients, who were delighted to be invited.
 And so the Kol Nefesh Refugee Project was born.

 The Refugee Project now has three main components: weekly gatherings for women refugees; monthly lunches after Shabbat services at shul; and special events.

 Weekly Gatherings for Women Refugees

 Since 2017, Cheryl has been hosting groups of women refugees in her home on Tuesdays, bringing together participants from all the world's trouble spots – Afghanistan, Iran, the Democratic Republic of Congo, Eritrea, Ethiopia, Turkey, and elsewhere.
 Other KN members volunteer alongside Cheryl, helping with transport, logistics, and food.
 Still others have hosted meals for smaller numbers of refugees in their own homes, helping to forge ever-stronger links between the women and our community.